TomerNoy/self-help-legal/terms_and_conditions.md

 4. **AI Chatbot Specific Terms**

    - The chatbot is powered by third-party Google Gemini AI.
-   - Conversations are stored temporarily for context only and deleted after session end.
+   - Recent conversation messages are stored on our secure servers to provide context across sessions.
+   - Full chat history is permanently deleted when you delete your account via the "Delete Account" button in the Settings page.
-   - You acknowledge AI risks and agree not to input sensitive personal health data if concerned.
+   - You acknowledge AI risks and agree not to input highly sensitive personal health data.

 5. **Therapist Index**